 Debt Recovery Agency: Collection, Recovery, or Enforcement?

 "Debt recovery agency" and "debt collection agency" name the same service in UK practice.
 A commercial creditor does not need to care about the label.
 What the creditor needs to care about is the escalation tier that actually applies to the specific debt: amicable agency work, pre-action solicitor work, or post-judgment enforcement.
+Each tier has a different cost curve, a different success pattern, and a different wrong-fit profile.

 Fast-Scan Summary